vortex314/serial2mqtt/README.md

 -- BINARY format will be CBOR encoded in a SLIP envelope -- JSON will be text delimited by newlines
 - Through the same communication, debugging logs can be handled without disturbing the mqtt flow.
 Any line that doesn't start with '{' or be a valid JSON is considered log.
-- the serial2mqtt establishes the client MQTT link and subscribes to dst/DEVICE/# when DEVICE is known
+- the serial2mqtt establishes the client MQTT link and subscribes to dst/DEVICE/# when DEVICE is known.
 - when there is a big delay on the serial2mqtt serial input, it will do a serial disconnect and connect attempt , to unlock USB ports
 - serial2mqtt is event driven and as much as possible unblocking using MQTT in Async mode
 - one instance of serial2mqtt should be able to handle different serial ports
 - USB devices coming and going should be tracked by serial2mqtt
-- Configuration can be command line and config file driven ( JSON )
+- Configuration can be command line and config file driven ( JSON ). command line overrides config settings.
-- serial2mqtt should be able to program the device through the serial interface, for this purpose a third party app will be launched with the concerned serial port as argument.

 ## Optional
 The serial2mqtt should be able to reset the device ( hard reset )
 - The serial2mqtt should be able to program new code into the device
+- serial2mqtt should be able to program the device through the serial interface, for this purpose a third party app will be launched with the concerned serial port as argument.

 # Protocol
 ## ASCII TEXT